gameeapp/gamee-js-construct/README.md

 ## Construct Plugins

-We developped 2 plugins for C3 and C2 to allow Construct users to integrate our javascript framework without any need to learn any code.
-More than that, we developed an Emulator that helps game designers to create and test games within the Gamee's Construct Plugins.
+We developed 2 plugins for C3 and C2 to allow Construct users to integrate our javascript framework without any need to learn any code.
+More than that, we developed an Emulator that helps game designers create and test games within the Gamee's Construct Plugins.
 The Emulator is not connected to any backend.
 It should work as a replica of the web platform.

 The Emulator Tool is only published in our website, you can use it from [here](https://emulator.gameeapp.com)